ryzngard/MegaNZDotnet/docs/articles/faq.md

 ---

 ### How can I download a file into a specific location?
-You can use a stream with the <xref:CG.Web.MegaApiClient.MegaApiClient.Download*> method to control the destination of your download
+You can use a stream with the <xref:CG.Web.MegaNZDotnet.MegaNZDotnet.Download*> method to control the destination of your download
 ```csharp
 var destination = @"SubFolder\MyFile.jpg";
 using (var stream = client.Download(node))